French Indochina in World War II: French war crimes against the Vietnamese

 Vietnamese civilians were robbed, raped and killed by French soldiers in Saigon when they came back in August 1945.
 Vietnamese women were also raped in north Vietnam by the French like in Bảo Hà, Bảo Yên District, Lào Cai province and Phu Lu, which caused 400 Vietnamese who were trained by the French to defect on 20 June 1948.
-Buddhist statues were looted and Vietnamese were robbed, raped and tortured by the French after the French crushed the Viet Minh in northern Vietnam in 194-1948 forcing the Viet Minh to flee into Yunnan, China for sanctuary and aid from the Chinese Communists.
-A French reporter was told "We know what war always is, We understand your soldiers taking our animals, our jewelry, our Buddhas; it is normal.
-We are resigned to their raping out wives and our daughters; war has always been like that.
-But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are." by Vietnamese village notables.
-Vietnamese rape victims became "half insane".
+Buddhist statues were looted and Vietnamese were robbed, raped and tortured by the French after the French crushed the Viet Minh in northern Vietnam in 1947-1948 forcing the Viet Minh to flee into Yunnan, China for sanctuary and aid from the Chinese Communists.
+Vietnamese village notables told a French reporter:"We know what war always is, We understand your soldiers taking our animals, our jewelry, our Buddhas; it is normal.
+We are resigned to their raping our wives and our daughters; war has always been like that.
+But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are."